NickSpringall/workbook/workbook.md

 ## Q11 Explain how objects can be manipulated in JavaScript, using examples from the JavaScript programming language

 Objects can be manipulated in many ways.
-For example, elements can be accessed using dot or bracket notation, values and properties can be enumerated in severl ways and elements can be manipulated with operators.
+For example, elements can be accessed using dot or bracket notation, values and properties can be enumerated in severel ways and elements can be manipulated with operators.

 Constructor functions can be used to create object instances -